Kahn/freetel/mini-asterisk-gui/README.txt

   (un)features need to be added.
 * Need a few more (un)features to be added, and Voip Line screen populated with more ITSPs.
-* But quite useable as it stands, especially as a starting point for IP0X.
+* But quite useable as it stands, especially as a way to get started quickly with the IP0X.

 [[notes]]
 Implementation Notes